Aliwebs/project-1/README.md

 ## Approach

-I started by planning everything as comments I later filled with actual code.
-After which I figured how I was going to implement the level and in the end I came up with something like this:
+I started by planning everything as comments, which I later filled with actual code.
+After which I figured out how I was going to implement the level.
+In the end I came up with the following:
 ![map prototype](./assets/map_proto.PNG)
-I made it so I could click each tile which would change color to black and add that tile number to an array that I would later use as the map1 blueprint.
+Firtly I made each tile have an event listener, when a tile was clicked it would change background color to black and it's location number would be added to an array.
+I saved the array in `data.js`, in `index.html` I am importing `data.js` before my other JavaScript files so I can use the blueprint saved there.
-Made a PACMAN object and a ghost object
+Then I made a PACMAN object and a ghost object.
-Added methods into the functions for actions like eat, move and blink (for ghosts) Added a direction system that controls the direction of PACMAN from user input and for ghosts is decided by an algorithm.
+Last but not least I added methods into the functions for actions like eat, move and blink (for ghosts).
+Finally I added a direction systems that control the direction of PACMAN from user input and from an algorithm for ghosts.

 ### Game start